Part 3 in the Cash Cycle series: Don’t sacrifice your goals. Grow your working capital and regain control of your cash flow with asset-based lending.

 |DSO||Days Sales Outstanding||The number of days you’ll need to collect on sales of that inventory after the sale has been made.
 A lower number is better.|

-There are many advantages to ABL.
-First, it is one of the most option-rich financing alternatives available and allows you to leverage your inventory, equipment, real estate and accounts receivable to secure funding.
-For larger companies that have strong credit ratings and valuable assets, ABL offers you access to more working capital than many other funding products since it’s based on a percentage of your assets.
-It could even offer funding as high as $10 million.
+Asset-based lending allows you to leverage your inventory, equipment, real estate and accounts receivable to secure funding.
+For larger companies that have strong credit ratings and valuable assets, ABL can help you grow your working capital faster than many other funding products.
+How?
+It’s based on a percentage of your assets — so with more assets comes more opportunity.
+ABL could even offer funding as high as $10 million.

 So he works with Liquid Capital to leverage their manufacturing equipment along with their existing receivables to secure a financing agreement.
 Liquid Capital approves the deal and advances them the required $2 million in funding 25 days later, taking over their existing receivables.
 The new deal goes through and Clarence approves the purchase of the required supplies.